WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 More than that, real-world code reuse stories often involve codes provided by various parties.
-This means for the compiled programming languages the code to reuse might be in variant distribution forms: whether the source code or prebuilt libraries.
+This means for the compiled programming languages the code to reuse might be in variant distribution forms: either the source code or prebuilt libraries.

 Let's explore how existing Swift code reuse methods handle all these well.